3. Protection Universelle Maladie (PUMA)

 3.2.
 Family Members

-As part of the PUMA changes, there has been a change to the basis by which individuals are registered in the health system.
+The PUMA changes include an alterataion to the basis by upon which individuals are registered in the health system.

-Hitherto, spouses and other family members have been attached to the insurance regime of their partner as a 'dependant' in order to obtain their health cover.
+Hitherto, spouses and other family members had been attached to the insurance regime of their partner as a 'dependant' in order to obtain their health cover.

 This system of 'ayant droits' has been abolished by PUMA, so that all eligible persons have been granted an individual right to healthcare, which they will maintain for their lifetime.